 Interactive Behavioral Health Data

 Use the interactive charts below to explore prevention, treatment, crisis, and outcomes data in Teton County, WY.
 Use the toggles to look at behavioral health needs assessment data and compare across metrics.
 All terms are defined in the Glossary.
-We are working on developing Spanish-language access for this important tool.
+Use the embedded toggle for Spanish-language access to this important tool.
 This data is most easily accessible in desktop format.

 The 2024 Teton Behavioral Health Alliance’s (TBHA) Community Needs Assessment is based on a community-wide survey that asks individuals to identify themselves by a variety of demographics.
 The demographics of respondents are identified in the Survey Response Demographics tab.
 Across the interactive data dashboard, responses are shown for demographics with sufficient sample size as defined by a third party survey administrator.
 Response demographics that fall under this threshold are indicated in purple on the Survey Response Demographics tab.
 Survey responses are NOT reported by these demographics, but are included in other demographic groupings.
 For example, while respondent gender identities other than male/female are currently under the threshold, all responses are used in age breakdowns.
 All responses are used and weighted to describe the community as a whole.